Neha/Nodejs-workshop/README.md

 Agenda of this workshop to start from the zero knowledge of nodejs to take attendees to in-depth knowledge of the nodejs.

-1. Understand Nodejs
-2. Understand NPM
+1. Understand Node.js and NPM
+2. Undestand the underlying concepts and modules like **Streams**, **http**, **Events**
-3. Underatand express generator
+3. Underatand the most widely used web framework [Express.js](https://expressjs.com/)
-4. Learn get , post, put, delete, update request
-5. How to create and work with API create
+4. How to create and work with APIs, Middlewares, CORS
-6. What is CORS and how to work with it
-7. Middleware
-8. Modules
-9. Streams
-10. Debugging
+5. Debugging
-11. Microservice
+6. Microservices (both with and without Docker & Docker Compose)
-12. Mongodb
+7. Mongodb
-13. Testing
+8. Testing (Unit Testing, Integration Testing & TDD)
-14. GraphQL
+9. GraphQL
+10. Make your own custom NPM packages

-# Sessions
+## Sessions

 :zero: [Session 0 : All about Nodejs and Server](#white_check_mark-session-0-introduction-to-nodejs-theory)